Pantavisor State Format¶

 ]

-This table defines the keys for each condition:
+This table defines the keys for each disk:

 Key | Value | Default | Description |